ckaczor/ChrisKaczor.FeverClient/README.md

 This library can be used to read RSS feeds via the Fever API in [Miniflux](https://miniflux.app/index.html) or other similar feed readers/servers.

-Only tested with [Miniflux](https://miniflux.app/index.html) so far but works for my needs in [Feed Center](http://github.com/ckaczor/FeedCenter).
+Not fully implemented (at least so far) and only tested with [Miniflux](https://miniflux.app/index.html) but works for my needs in [Feed Center](http://github.com/ckaczor/FeedCenter).

 ## Authors